 Elizabeth Carter told me how they become Nevada residents–she literally bought a condo over the internet while they were living in Bermuda.
 They never even saw it until they moved in, although a friend did check the model out for them so they could make choices about tile and other finishes: “Its beige right?”
 We also talked about Sara R, who runs the Carter blog and coached Elizabeth on her answer for what a neurophysicist does: “synaptic elasticity.”

 We discussed No Child Left Behind, Ensign’s voting record (96% with Bush), higher education, and the Carter legacy.
 According to Elizabeth Carter, it was after an appearance by Jimmy Carter at a conference on philanthropy run by Citibank on October 1st of last year, that Jack Carter decided to run for office.
 He felt the weight of being a member of the Carter family, known the world over for its incredibly generosity and social justice causes, nudging him into action.
 It wasn’t enough to be upset with what was going on in this country and in the world anymore.
-This is his way of giving back to a community and get viagra without prescriptions to a country that he truly appreciates.
+This is his way of giving back to a community and on line prescriptions cialis pills to a country that he truly appreciates.

 After an hour or so, Jack Carter spoke to the gathered group about his strategy to win and what he believes in.
 According to Carter, they are going to let Shelley Berkley handle CD1 for them since its a Democratic stronghold and spend time hitting rural Nevada as much as possible.
 Their TV ads end this week, but a new crop of radio ads will begin next week.
 Then, they are not going to start buying TV and radio ads again until September.